ZeyuL01/BIT/docs/Examples/Examples3.rst

 `ChIP-Atlas <https://chip-atlas.org>`_
 `i-cisTarget <https://gbiomed.kuleuven.be/apps/lcb/i-cisTarget/>`_

-We start our analysis by having the outputs from each method.
+The analysis begins by collecting outputs from each method.

-We first need to process the results from HOMER and i-cisTarget, as HOMER outputs containing some alias to known TRs while i-cisTarget are returned as html format, which we have to manually extract the results:
+Before proceeding, we need to preprocess the results from HOMER and i-cisTarget, HOMER outputs may contain aliases for known TRs, while i-cisTarget results are provided in HTML format, requiring manual extraction of relevant data:

-For i-cisTraget:
+For i-cisTarget:

 .. code-block:: r